Where is Kathmandu?

 - Last Updated: 2023-01-26

 Kathmandu is the capital of Nepal, also and the largest city.
 It is located in the Kathmandu Valley of Nepal, at the confluence of the Bagmati River and the Bishnumati River.
 The city is surrounded by mountains and is 1,370 meters above sea level.
 Kathmandu is divided into two parts: the new city and Kathmandu's ancient old city.

 The Kathmandu Valley, where the capital of Nepal is located, is surrounded by mountains and shaped like a bowl.
 It is composed of Kathmandu, Patan and Bhaktapur.
 The Kathmandu Valley is located between India and Tibet, on the southern slope of the Himalayas.
 The natural barrier of the Himalayas shields the valley from the cold wind from the north, and the warm current of the Indian Ocean flows in from the south.
-The unique geographical environment makes the annual average temperature around 20℃, with a pleasant climate, bright sunshine, lush trees, flowers in full bloom all year round so it has the reputation of "paradise in the mountains" and is a world-famous tourist attraction.
+The unique geographical environment makes the annual average temperature around 20℃, with a pleasant climate, bright sunshine, lush trees, and flowers in full bloom all year round so it has the reputation of "paradise in the mountains" and is a world-famous tourist attraction.
 In 1979, seven groups of historical sites in the Kathmandu Valley were included in the "World Heritage List", including the Durbar Squares of Kathmandu, Patan, and Bhaktapur, the Hindu temples of Pashupatinath, Changunarayan Temple, the Buddhist stupas of Swayambhu(Monkey Temple) and Bauddhanath.

 History of Kathmandu